 • Fair: 580-669

-• Very Poor: 300-5792
+• Very poor: 300-579

-In general, lenders consider borrowers with a “bad” or “poor” credit score as subprime borrowers.
-Depending on what type of loan you are trying to acquire, it may be hard to obtain a loan with a credit score that is lower than around 600.
+In general, lenders consider applicants with “bad” or “poor” credit score subprime borrowers.
+Depending on what type of mortgage loan an applicant is trying to acquire, it may be hard to obtain a loan with a credit score lower than around 600.

 During better economic times, credit score requirements for borrowers may loosen.
 Therefore, it is a bit of a moving target to nail down the precise average or the lowest possible credit score one must have to receive a mortgage loan.

-Let’s look at an example: If you were take out a mortgage on a $400,000 home after putting 10% down with a 4.5% interest rate on a 30-year fixed rate mortgage, your monthly payment would be $1,824 and you would pay $296,663 total in interest over the life of the loan.
+Let’s look at an example using a mortgage calculator: If you were take out a mortgage on a $400,000 home after putting 10% down with a 4.5% interest rate on a 30-year fixed rate mortgage, your monthly payment would be $1,824 and you would pay $296,663 total in interest over the life of the loan.

-Improving your credit score will take a little bit of time, but it can be done.
+Improving your credit score will take a bit of time, but it can be done.
 Here’s how: